 Is RevVue cheaper than Zendesk overall?

 For a typical restaurant group of 20 to 50 locations with a 2 to 4 person central team, yes.
 RevVue is £75 per location per month with no per-agent cost.
 Zendesk's list price is £55 to £115 per agent per month, plus the configuration cost (initial build and ongoing maintenance of custom fields, triggers, and reports).
-For groups that needed a Zendesk implementation partner to build their location setup, RevVue is meaningfully less expensive in total.
-For groups that have not yet configured Zendesk, the comparison is straightforward: per-location pricing matches how your business actually scales.
+The hidden Zendesk cost most groups discover late: per-seat pricing forces them to limit seats and block site GMs from seeing their own venue's inbox.
+RevVue's per-venue access is built in with no per-seat penalty.

 What about the integrations we already have configured in Zendesk?